monome/docs/docs/crow/scripting.md

 ### Say hello

 Before trying to do anything fancy, we'll need a blank slate to work with.
-To do that, we'll upload a script that stops all the default behaviour:
+To do that, we'll call crow's reset function to return to the default state:

 ```
-> u examples/stop.lua
+> crow.reset()
 ```

 Now ask crow to say hello: